Frequently Asked Questions (FAQs)

 Accessory Structures

-Sheds, garages, and so on must match the construction style and materials of the main residence or neighborhood AND be approved by the VDO Architectural Committee.
+Sheds, garages, and so on must match the construction style and materials of the main residence or neighborhood AND be approved by the 3 Canyons Board.
 See below, number 4.
 (Design Guidelines)

 Dark Skies